-- Only one person allowed out of the vehicle at any time, unless help is needed to unload heavy items.
+- Only allow one person out of the vehicle at any time, unless help is needed to unload heavy items.
 This helps maintain a safe distance on-site.

 All sites will be open Monday to Sunday, 8am - 5pm (8am - 8pm on Thursdays between April and September only).
 You do not need to book.

-Site staff have the option of wearing face coverings and additional PPE, and some have chosen to do so.
-PPE is not mandatory, and we support the decision made by each staff member.
+Site staff has the option of wearing face coverings and additional COVID-19 specific PPE, and some have chosen to do so.
+This additional PPE is not mandatory, and we support the decision made by each staff member.

 All sites have CCTV and site teams have bodycams.
-There is a zero-tolerance of abuse and threatening behaviour to site teams.
-We may ban anyone breaking these rules from our sites.
+There is a zero-tolerance of abuse and threatening behaviour to site teams which may result in a ban from using the sites.

 Check before you travel

 In order to maintain social distancing, we have cordoned off every other parking space, effectively reducing site capacity by half.

 If queues start to cause problems, sites may temporarily close.
 Police may disperse queues.
 If this happens, we'll ask you to come back another time to deposit your waste.